ONSdigital/census-contact-centre-service-api/API.md

 ## GET/cases/ref/{reference}

 ## GET/cases/{caseId}/launch
-For certain cases it will occasionally not be possible to create the launch url due to downstream components needing to catch up.
+1. For certain cases it will occasionally not be possible to create the launch url due to downstream components needing to catch up.
 On the rare occasion that a 202 response is returned, after a short pause, subsequent requests with the same case id will always get a 200.
+2. It will not be possible to launch a questionnaire for CE Managers in Northern Ireland.
+If such a request is made a BAD_REQUEST response will be returned containing the message "All Northern Ireland calls from CE Managers are to be escalated to the NI management team"
+3. It will not be allowed to launch a CE manager questionnaire if the Case is of type 'CE' and the address associated with the case is an individual unit ie a resident.
+If such a request is made a BAD_REQUEST response will be returned with the message "A CE Manager form can only be launched against an establishment address not a UNIT."

 ## POST/cases/{caseId}/fulfilment/post